CocoaNutsUIUC/HealthKit-Demo/README.md

 Woo!
 What a big function, but don't be scared.
 It's just a piece of code that tells `healthStore` which data we need to read from and which data we want to write to.
 Let me explain it line by line:

 - First, the function takes in a `completion` handler, which is called before exiting the function.
 This is called a closure, which is really just a function pointer.
-We use it to inform whichever class that'll be calling `authorizeHealthKit()` whether or not the authorization has successed and what kind of error we've encountered.
+We use it to inform whichever class that'll be calling `authorizeHealthKit()` whether or not the authorization has succeeded and what kind of error we've encountered.
 - The first `guard` statement is to check whether HealthKit is available at all on your device!
 Why would it not be available?
 Well, if you're on an iPad.
 - The second super big `guard` statement is to make sure that the data types we want to access actually exist.
 Your app should always know what type of data it'll be dealing with!
 - Then, we created two hash sets HKSampleType `dataToWrite` and `dataToRead` which store information about which kind of data we'll write to and read from respectively.